You really have to hand it to the Prophecy demons.

 Death is its Master.

 I really do think that humans, and particularly human wizards, ought to be a little more open-minded about other species’ interpretations of the concept of “ownership”.
-And perhaps they ought not to be *quite* so hasty to ascribe purely human traditions to anthropomorphicised allegorical entities.
-Certainly not when there is no shortage of other competing interpretations of the same concept among other sentient creatures who are also subject to the same entity, with all of whom you already have ample experience in dealing.
+And perhaps they ought not to be *quite* so hasty to ascribe purely human traditions related to that concept to anthropomorphacised allegorical entities.
+Certainly not when there is no shortage of other competing interpretations of the same concept among other sentient creatures who are also subject to that same entity, with all of whom you already have ample experience in dealing.

 Like, say, Goblins?

 Goblin views on property ownership may be very inconvenient to wizards, but they are hardly unfamiliar.
-And by Goblin law anything that is made belongs to its maker.
+And we are given to understand that by Goblin law anything that is made belongs to its maker.
 Even if the maker allows (or in modern terms licenses) its use by others.

-Except that for the rest of this lifetime, it’s Harry’s.
+Except that for the rest of this particular lifetime, it’s Harry’s.

 So what did Harry do to win the mastery of the Elder wand?